mfaulise/consulting/content/resume.md

 The first half of my career was spent mostly in the game industry.
 I started as a gameplay engineer and moved into networking, multiplayer, and eventually into server and infrastructure work.
-My rst lead role was in 2006, and I have been a tech lead or manager on and o since then.
+My first lead role was in 2006, and I have been a tech lead or manager on and off since then.

 **Technologies**: C++, C#, Python, Java, Javascript, ActionScript 3, PHP, Node.js, and more.